Avocets at Goldcliff

-Parc Slip Nature Reserve is the local Wildlife Trust’s HQ and flagship reserve, a 247-acre oasis with lots of cycle and walking tracks through its grassland, woodland and wetlands.
+Parc Slip Nature Reserve is the local Wildlife Trust’s HQ and flagship reserve, a 300 acre oasis with lots of cycle and walking tracks through its grassland, woodland and wetlands.
 In summer, the fields are ablaze with colour as oxeye daisy, ragged robin, orchids and many other beautiful wildflowers come into bloom.
-They hold lots of events here, including weekly Reptile Rambles to discover the reserve’s great crested newts, slow worms, adders and grass snakes.
+They hold lots of events here, including Reptile Rambles, with one in June and two in July, to discover the reserve’s great crested newts, slow worms, adders and grass snakes.

 Nightjars at Beacon Hill

 This former conifer plantation is being restored to the infinitely more biodiverse heathland which it once was.
 And the project is working beautifully, as Beacon Hill once more becomes a mosaic of plants like heather, bilberry, heath bedstraw and gorse, attracting birds like the nightjar, cuckoo, brambling, skylark and stonechat.